Introduction to HDFS Architecture

 The features of the HDFS which are as follows:

-This is the unique features of HDFS which allow a user to get easy access to their data in case of any hardware failure.
+This is the unique features of HDFS that allow users to get easy access to their data in case of any hardware failure.

 HDFS follows master-slave architecture which has the following components: